Do you have a vacation to Riviera Maya, Mexico on the calendar, and think that a Playa del Carmen proposal is the perfect opportunity to get engaged?

 The Riviera Maya is a booming tourist mecca.
 The turquoise sea and soft ivory sand draw holiday-makers from around the world, all year ’round.

-And by law, all the beaches are public.
-This means that a totally private beach engagement is going to be impossible to pull off.
+And by law, all the beaches are federal public property.
+This means that a totally private beach engagement is going to be tough to pull off.
 To avoid disappointment, just assume that you will have looky-loo’s, and inevitably some guy in speedos standing right in the middle of some of your engagement photos.
-No beach is immune, no time is safe.
+Unfortunately, no beach is immune, no time is completely safe.

 What should you do if you want an intimate beach proposal?

 Some beaches are more remote than others, and some have more space for everyone to spread out.
 You have options for more (but not total) privacy.
 Ask your photographer for their favorite beaches to shoot at, and let them know how far you are willing to travel to help with the recommendations.

 We also find that mornings are far quieter than Happy Hour is – which brings us to our next point…

 When is the right time of day to propose on the beach?

 From the engagement photographer’s perspective, there are two magical times of day for beach photos in the Riviera Maya: the hour before sunset and after sunrise.
 This is referred to as the Golden Hour because the light is soft, warm and magical.
 And most importantly, it isn’t too hot.

 We recommend either proposing and then going for breakfast, OR proposing and then going for dinner.